 If you are on social media, you need to take advantage of Facebook ads.
 There are plenty of agencies like Voy Media who are trained in Facebook Ads that can help your business grow their online presence.
 But don't just take our word for it, take a look at our results.
 For the month of January, we added Google Adwords into the mix and wanted to share performance results.
 First, the ads we ran were as similar as they could be given the ad requirements and/or constraints of each channel.
 That means that targeting, calls to action, and creative were all kept as closely aligned as possible to get a good read on the performance of each.
 The results?
 At first, we were blown away by the results: In every metric except Cost Per Click and Cost Per Conversion Facebook ads outperformed Google Adwords by close to 300%+.
 Conversion costs of the Facebook ads ran roughly 1/5 of what they cost using Google Adwords.
 But it really makes sense, doesn't it?
 For starters, Facebook offers very powerful behavioral targeting that's superb for segmentation based on actions.
 Plus, as a social platform, Facebook ad placements enable, or even encourage, digital "word of mouth" through Likes, comments, and shares.
 At the end of the day, if our end goal was simply to build our brand, then Google might have been a more cost-effective choice.
 But clearly, if your goal is conversions in a niche market, Facebook ads deliver the performance we want.
 Regardless of the online ad channel being used, it's important to note that twice as many ads were delivered to mobile devices than desktops.
 For our Facebook ads, the mobile clicks outperformed desktop by almost 400%!
 Want to optimize your digital ad spend for mobile and desktop?
 Give us a call, or schedule a review with one of our social media experts.
 We're doing just that for thousands of small businesses across the continent!

 1. How often should you post content on your social media sites?
 This is a question we get all the time.
 Some businesses post 4 times a day, others post once a week, and some post monthly.
+For instance if you have luxury homes for sale delray beach, then you might as well post it on social media to attract more customers.
 What do you think is the correct answer? once a week every day once a month other If you selected “D” you’d be correct.
 5 times a week is the best practice for small businesses (that includes real estate brokers and agents) according to our Engage121 research.
 2. What’s the biggest impediment to posting regularly? lack of writing skills lack of time lack of content According to a recent RISMedia survey “B” was the winner with 45% of real estate offices saying they just didn’t have enough time.
 31% admitted they didn’t have the skill and 15% said they didn’t have the content.
 32% admitted they needed to post more frequently.
 3. How do you define great content? entertaining industry focused timely broadly relevant all of the above I’m betting everyone answered “E”.
 This answer was pretty obvious.
 What is NOT obvious, however, is how to find content that meets all of these criteria.
 The easy (and fast, and inexpensive) answer is Engage121’s Social Media Assistant that gives you: ✓ Engaging, curated, regular content ✓ Full-service social media management ✓ Best-in-class social media advertising We create social media success for over 10,000 small businesses and we’d love to do the same for yours!
 Click here for more information or reach out to us at 888.607.9655.
 Infographics courtesy of RISMedia

 We love small businesses, their potential and their passion.
 And we’d like to do our part to help them navigate the road to social media success.
 These days every business, large or small, must have a consistent social media presence to be taken seriously.
 And we’re here to help with a fantastic high-quality free social content service!
 It’s called Hot!Content and is delivered via our Engage121 Mobile app and/or an email Monday through Friday.
 Here’s how it works.
 Every night we receive over 3,000 digital content feeds and we keyword scrub, depending on the industry or vertical a customer is in.
 Once the content has been topically narrowed we run it through our historical database of (hundreds of thousands of) social media posts and the performance of each.
 That means we can predict what content is going to resonate with each business’ prospects and current customers.
 The end result is that every business day you’ll get 3-5 articles to post to all of your social accounts immediately, and you can even schedule them for later or throughout the week!
 Could your small business use a steady stream of top-flight curated content?
 (We know the answer.)
 Signing up is easy.
 Just click here to register, select the industry that fits your business and connect your social accounts.